mozilla-mobile/mozilla-vpn-client/docs/rfcs/0004-cirrus-experiments.md

 It will be the responsibility of the TaskGetFeatureList at the time of parsing the featurelist response, to set each of these settings to the received value.
 Turning the feature on will happen only after all settings are set.

 Experiment treatments may also be in the form of addons.
 Addons can be conditioned to feature flags already, therefore nothing is required by the addons infrastructure to attend to this proposal.

+#### 4\.
+EXTRA: Experimentation opt-out

+Users will be able to opt-out of telemetry and experimentation independently.
+These options will be available to users in the Settings section of the VPN application.
+Design for the user experience of these options is still TBD (See: VPN-5862).

 Validation
 ----------